Notice: This page requires JavaScript to function properly.

 copy

-As demonstrated, both methods returned False because 3.5 is a float and not an integer (int).
+As shown, both methods return False because 3.5 is a float, not an int.

 Everything was clear?